 In a world that is more and more being run online and through social media, we are becoming increasingly obsessed with our body and self-image.
-Finding the perfect filter on Instagram, editing our selfies with the countless apps available, overthinking our twitter content to ensure it will be liked and retweeted.
+Finding the perfect filter on Instagram.
+Editing our selfies with the countless apps available.
+Overthinking our twitter content to ensure it will be liked and retweeted.
 The online obsession is endless and is causing all of us to compare and question whether our own lives are enough.
-This issue isn’t just in our digital world though, it existed long beforehand, the grass is always greener concept.
+This issue isn’t just in our digital world though.
+It existed long beforehand with the grass is always greener concept.
 The idea that our neighbour always has more than us.

 “Comparison is the thief of Joy.” – Theodore Roosevelt

-If you are anything like me, I spend far too much time scrolling my Facebook newsfeed or Instagram and it is difficult not to compare my own life to the perfect world that is portrayed by each of us online.
+If you are anything like me, I spend far too much time scrolling my Facebook newsfeed or Instagram.
+It is difficult not to compare my own life to the perfect world that is portrayed by each of us online.

-This comparison relates to every aspect of life; our fixation with body image is a big one when we see teeny tiny models, or enormous body builders online and in magazines. why don’t we look like that?
-We compare relationships, our friends are in a relationship, or engaged, or married and announcing their pregnant.
+This comparison relates to every aspect of life.
+Our fixation with body image is a big one when we see teeny tiny models, or enormous body builders online and in magazines.
+We think, why don’t we look like that?
+We compare relationships.
+Our friends are in a relationship, or engaged, or married and announcing their pregnant.
 We question ourselves, should we be doing that?
-It goes on, we are the age that travels, many times I have become irrationally jealous of someone’s holiday photos on Facebook, only to realise that I am extremely well travelled and it is possible that at one point someone had these exact feelings about my posts.
+It goes on, we are the age that travels, many times I have become irrationally jealous of someone’s holiday photos on Facebook, only to realise that I am extremely well traveled and it is possible that at one point someone had these exact feelings about my posts.

-There came a point about a year ago where I realised something important; I am doing this to myself.
-I am causing this personal misery because it is my choice to look at these pictures when I KNOW what my reaction will be.
-I will compare, and be envious, and likely forget how blessed my own life is and I will steal my own joy.
+There came a point about a year ago where I realised something important.
+I am doing this to myself.
+I am causing this personal misery.
+It is my choice to look at these pictures when I KNOW what my reaction will be.
+I will compare, and be envious, and likely forget how blessed my own life is.
+I will steal my own joy.
 Thanks social media.
 My solution AT THE TIME was; Do not scroll!
 Please notice, that was my best solution at that point in my life.

 Do not get me wrong, I enjoy social media for a lot of reasons, it definitely has its benefits.
 However, I knew in myself at that time, if I scroll and scroll I will become irrationally down about my own life.
-Irrational because I understand that people put their BEST selves onto social media, and it is not always the full story.
+Irrational, because I understand that people put their BEST selves onto social media.
+It is not always the full story.
 We tend to share the positive moments, which I agree with to an extent, spread the joy right?
 Well, spreading the joy depends on your reaction to what you are seeing.
 REACTION is key, which brings me to my next point.